gtluu/pymaldiproc/README.md

 #### Set Up ```conda env```

 3. Create a conda instance.
 You must be using Python 3.7.
-Newer versions of Python are not guaranteed to be compatible with Bruker's API in Linux.
 ```
 conda create -n pymaldiproc python=3.7
 ```